pqdev/qa-proquest-interview/README.md

 This project is testing your Java aptitude.

 # Selenium
-This project tests your Selenium webdriver aptitude.
+This project tests your Selenium WebDriver aptitude.
+Please see the [Selenium README](https://github.com/pqdev/qa-proquest-interview/tree/master/Selenium) for instructions on completing the exercise.